lewisfish/PawlikMorph-LSST/README.md

  - -li, Use larger image cutouts to estimate sky background
  - -src, Source of the image
  - -cc, Check if any object in the provided catalogue occludes the analysed object
- - -sic, Calculate sersic profile
+ - -sersic, Calculate Sersic profile

  Example
-  - ./imganalysis.py -fo sample/data -Aall -spm -sci -src sdss -li
+  - ./imganalysis.py -fo sample/data -Aall -spm -sci -src sdss -li -sersic
   - This will generate a folder sample/output where pixelmaps of the object, clean images, and calculated parameters are stored.

 ## Installation